le-doux/bitsy/docs/docs/tools/room/roomSettings.md

 2. **Tune dropdown menu.** Choose one of the tunes you created in the tune tool to apply to the current room.

 3. **Avatar dropdown menu.** Choose one of the sprites you created in the paint tool to override the appearance of the avatar in the current room.
-This will only apply the look of the sprite to the avatar, not any of the other settings such as dialogue.
+This will only apply the look of the sprite to the avatar, not any of the other settings such as dialog.